 NOTE 1: The gNB and ng-eNB may not always both be present.

 NOTE 2: When both the gNB and ng-eNB are present, the NG-C interface is only present for one of them (FFS).

+Figure 5.1-2 shows the detail of the architecture in 5GS applicable to positioning of a UE with NG-RAN in case of split gNB architecture.